holoviz/panel/examples/reference/custom_components/JSComponent.md

 #### Lifecycle Hooks

-- `after_layout`: Called once after the component laid out.
+- `after_render`: Called once after the component has been fully rendered.
-- `after_render`: Called after the component has been rendered.
+- `after_resize`: Called after the component has been resized.
 - `remove`: Called when the component view is being removed from the DOM.

 ## Usage